How to Change the Default Event Color in Google Calendar

-But Google Calendar has a number of quirks that some users don’t like, and even if they can be fixed with a settings tweak, the interface is cluttered enough that that can be tough.
+But Google Calendar has a number of quirks that some users don’t like, and even if they can be fixed with a setting tweak, the interface is cluttered enough that that can be tough.

 One quirk that irked me was that every new event I created always came out purple even though I prefer red for my events, so I had to manually change the color every time.
-But as it turns out, you can change the default event color with one tweak.
+But as it turns out, you can change the default event color in Google Calendar with one tweak.

 - If you have multiple calendars, do the same for all of them.